snowdriftcoop/snowdrift/SETUP_VAGRANT.md

     cabal install --enable-tests -fdev
     yesod devel

-Go to http://localhost:3000 in your web browser to see the Snowdrift site.
+The site should now be running on <http://localhost:3000>.

 Now you can play with Snowdrift locally.
 To log into the site, use the built-in system with
 user: `admin` pass: `admin`

-To stop the site, use Ctrl+C
+To stop the site, hit the ENTER key (sometimes takes a few repeats).

-and to quit vagrant, run:
+To then quit vagrant, run:

     exit
     vagrant halt

-## Workflow

-After your initial setup, when you want to later work on the site, open a terminal and run the following commands
-**from your snowdrift directory**:
+To run the site again later, open a terminal and then **from your snowdrift directory** run:

     vagrant up
     vagrant ssh
     cd /vagrant
     yesod devel

+## Workflow

-`yesod devel` can stay running in one terminal while work is done elsewhere.
+Once going, `yesod devel` can stay running in one terminal while you do work elsewhere.
-It will automatically rebuild and rerun the site whenever it detects changes.
+It will rebuild and rerun the site whenever it detects file changes.

-In rare cases, you may need to run `cabal clean` if yesod devel fails to recognize a change.

-To stop yesod devel, press ENTER a few times.

-As stated above, to fully quit vagrant, run:

-    exit
-    vagrant halt
+In cases where `yesod devel` fails to detect changes, stop it with the Enter key, then run:

+    cabal clean && yesod devel

+If you add new dependencies (i.e. edit the `build-depends` field in `Snowdrift.cabal`), you will need to run:

+    cabal install -fdev

 ## More resources